redrossa/pinevm/README.md

 ### Running the VM

 Run `pvm` to see the various options and arguments to properly run the VM.
 Make sure the program is installed properly.
-Generally speaking, `pvm -e [file]` runs a bytecode file.
+For quick bytecode execution, simply run `pvm [file]`.

 ## Notable Changes